Madelyne Pryor: Powers and abilities

 As a clone of Jean Grey, Madelyne Pryor possesses mutant abilities of telepathy and telekinesis.
-These powers were completely dormant while she was believed to be a baseline human, but later manifested in ways that Jean's never had.
+These powers were completely dormant while she was believed to be a baseline human, but later manifested in ways that Jean's abilities never had.

-During her brief time as Anodyne, when still believed to be human, Madelyne was endowed with Asgardian magic that manifested as eldritch flames which granted her the power to heal and cure.
-Among her beneficial actions were fixing the childhood brain injury that prevented Cyclops from controlling his optic blasts, curing Puck of his mystically induced dwarfism, unifying Aurora's multiple personalities, and giving Rogue the ability to control her mutant power.
+During her brief time as Anodyne when she was still believed to be a human, Madelyne was endowed with Asgardian magic that manifested as eldritch flames which granted her the power to heal and cure.
+Among her beneficial actions were fixing the childhood brain injury that prevented proper control behind Cyclops's optic blasts, curing Puck's mystically-induced dwarfism, unifying Aurora's multiple personalities, and giving the ability of control for Rogue's mutant power.
 Madelyne also seemed to gain the physical stature of an Asgardian.

-As the Goblin Queen, demonic eldritch magic activated Pryor's long-dormant mutant powers, and also exponentially enhanced them to the point where she could warp reality (equivalent to the abilities of Proteus) within a localized area, possibly over an entire city.
+As the Goblin Queen, Madelyne's long-dormant mutant powers were activated with demonic eldritch magic and exponentially enhanced to the point where she could warp reality, equivalent to Proteus's abilities, within a localized area, possibly over an entire city as demonstrated during Inferno.

-After her apparent resurrection by Nate Grey, Madelyne regained her natural mutant abilities.
-Without the demonic enhancements, her powers are still considerable.
+After her apparent resurrection as a non-physical entity of psionic energy (similar to the Shadow King) by Nate Grey, Madelyne regained her natural mutant abilities albeit without the demonic enhancements, though her powers are still considerable.
 Her telepathy enables her to read minds, broadcast her thoughts, create illusions, change or erase memories, and defend herself against other telepaths.
 With her telekinesis, Madelyne can lift and manipulate large objects, levitate, fire powerful mental force-blasts, form protective shields, and rearrange small objects on a molecular level.
 Madelyne also utilizes her powers to augment her physical strength and agility, making her formidable in hand-to-hand combat.

-Madelyne also learned how to use her powers to teleport over long distances by psychokinetically shifting in and out of the astral plane (and was shown to be able to carry along at least one other person with her when teleporting), and was also able to channel psionic energies from other psionic-powered mutants to boost her own abilities or those of another (usually Nate Grey, and on occasion Cable).
-It is speculated that Selene's tutelage made these added abilities possible.
+Madelyne also learned how to use her powers to teleport over long distances by psychokinetically shifting in and out of the astral plane, and was shown to be able to carry along at least one other person with her when teleporting, and was also able to channel psionic energies from other psionic-powered mutants to boost her own abilities or those of another (usually Nate and Cable).
+It's speculated that Selene's tutelage made these added abilities possible.
+Since being restored back into a flesh-and-blood physical human-being, Madelyne seems not to have the teleporting and psionic-energy channeling abilities anymore, and so then uses Limbo's magic to teleport.

-As the Red Queen, Madelyne was a non-physical entity of psionic energy (similar to the Shadow King).
-Along with her usual powers, Madelyne demonstrated other abilities of a mysterious nature which she referred to as "magic", which were probably related to the eldritch magics she had previously wielded.
+As the Red Queen, Madelyne additionally demonstrated other abilities of a mysterious nature which she referred to as "magic", which were probably related to the eldritch magics she had previously wielded.
 She was shown to heal wounds, locate spirits interdimensionally, and work in conjunction with science to restore life to the dead.